ryanbalsdon/libr/README.md

 - `r_type`: This is a local variable who's name doesn't conflict with any namespaces or classes.

 # R_Type
  R_Type is an OO (Object-Oriented) framework for C. All the other utilities in libr build off this framework.

- There are three steps to creating a new class with this framework.
+It uses structs as a blueprint but relies on the first data element of the struct being a pointer to info about its type.

 ## Header Definition
  Use the `R_Type_Declare` macro to declare that your struct is a class.